Gary M. Lazarus O.D., PhD., F.A.A.O.

 - Honored by Eye Birth Defects Research Foundation for 34 Years of Service as a Staff Eye Doctor at Cedars-Sinai Medical Center (2005)

-- Endorsements from Jules Stein Eye Institute UCLA, Veterans Administration Hospital Department of Optometry, West Los Angeles, &
+- Endorsements from UCLA Jules Stein Eye Institute, Association for Research in Vision & Ophthalmology, Veterans Administration Hospital Department of Optometry, West Los Angeles

 Education and Training